Tahnee Seagrave performs at UCI DH World Cup in Loudenvielle, France on September 08, 2024.

 This is the 2025 UCI Mountain Bike World Cup calendar

-Check out the full calendar for the 20205 UCI Mountain Bike World Cup and catch up on highlights from every single stop of the 2024 racing season here.
+Check out the full calendar for the 2025 UCI Mountain Bike World Cup and catch up on highlights from every single stop of the season here.

 By Rajiv Desai

-The UCI has released the calendar for the 2025 Whoop UCI Mountain Bike World Series season for the Downhill (DH), Cross-country Short Track (XCC), Cross-country Olympic (XCO) and Enduro (EDR) disciplines.
+The UCI have released the calendar for the 2025 Whoop UCI Mountain Bike World Series season for the Downhill (DH), Cross-country Short Track (XCC), Cross-country Olympic (XCO) and Enduro (EDR) disciplines.

 The expanded 2025 calendar features seven stops for the enduro racer and 10 stops each for the downhillers and cross-country elite.
-There's two new venues for downhill, La Thuile in Italy and Lake Place in the USA, while Araxá in Brazil will host back-to-back XCO and XCC races to start the season.
+There are two new venues for downhill, La Thuile in Italy and Lake Placid in the USA, while Araxá in Brazil will host back-to-back XCO and XCC races to start the season.

 Scroll on down below to see the full 2025 calendar and watch highlights from all the downhill and cross-country racing from each round of the 2024 UCI Mountain Bike World Cup series.